Ask Chef Dennis

 • Add the red wine to the pot to deglaze the pan.
 Remove the pot from the heat and use a large spoon to scrape all the browned bits that have stuck to the bottom of the pan.

-*I used chuck roast for the soup, but you could also use beef short ribs and let the collagen-rich beef on the bone add additional flavor to the soup
+*I used chuck roast to make my beef barley soup, but you could also use beef short ribs, and let the collagen-rich beef on the bone add additional flavor to the soup

 collage showing how to finish making recipe.